 The Croatian Prime Minister is appointed by the President to act as the Head of Government.
-He is the most powerful and influential state officer in the Croatian system of government.
+He or she is the most powerful and influential state officer in the Croatian system of government.
 He or she, in turn, selects deputy Prime Minister that performs advisory and administrative tasks for the Prime Minister.
 The Prime Minister’s office monitors individual public policies, develop government projects, implement policies, and oversee foreign affairs and educating the people on government policies and activities.
-The first Prime Minister was Franjo Greguric from 1991 to 1992, when Croatia gained independence from Yugoslavia.
-Andrej Plenkovic is the designated Prime Minister expected to take office this fall.

 Sanader became the 8th Prime Minister of the Republic of Croatia, serving from 2003 to 2009.
 Sanader was the longest serving Prime Minister of Croatia since independence before resigning in 2009.
-He registered Croatia to the European Union and NATO.
+He registered Croatia in the European Union and NATO.
 Sanader established better relations with the minority parties and promoted their rights.
 He developed the economy and maintained a calm political environment of the country during his first reign.
 By 2005 Sanader had a row of conflict of interests regarding his declared wealth.
-In the same year, he was named in the Verona Affair, an accusation made by the opposition in the government and accused of being involved in the bankruptcy of two businesses in Austria.
-He was reelected to the government in 2007.
-During his second term, the political and economic environment was in chaos.
-Foreign investment decreased and even though other European countries experienced an economic distress, Croatia situation was amplified.
-Similarly, judicial reforms and land registry issues were never resolved.
-He failed to complete Croatia negotiations with the EU.
 On July 1, 2009, Sanader suddenly resigned as the Prime Minister of Croatia and withdrew from all active political activities in the country.

-Zoran served as the Prime Minster of Croatia from December of 2011 until January of 2016.
+Zoran served as the Prime Minister of Croatia from December of 2011 until January of 2016.
 He took office at the age of 45 years, making him the youngest serving Prime Minister since the country’s independence.
-He introduced domestic reforms to Croatia’s society where medically assisted fertilization was legalized, and health education presented to schools, and he fought for the rights of homosexuals.
-In 2013, his government lost the referendum that sought to denounce same-sex marriages.
-The people of Croatia felt that a family or rather a wedding is for a man and a woman.
-Even after his government lost the referendum, he proceeded to pass the enactment of the Law of Partnership that would see same-sex relations having the same rights and freedoms as the man-woman marriages.
-In the same year, the economy of the country fell, and Zoran lost the peoples' favor.
-By 2015 the opposition was calling on him to resign.
+He introduced domestic reforms to Croatia’s society where medically assisted fertilization was legalized, and health education presented to schools, and he fought for the rights of LGBT Croatians.